PlatformLab/HomaModule/README.md

  - Please contact me if you have any problems using this repo; I'm happy to provide advice and support.

-- The head is known to work under Linux 6.1.38.
-In the past, Homa has run under several earlier versions of Linux, including 5.17.7, 5.4.80, and 4.15.18.
-There is a separate branch for each of these older versions, with a names such as linux_4.15.18.
+- The head is known to work under Linux 6.10.6.
+In the past, Homa has run under several earlier versions of Linux.
+There is a separate branch for each of these older versions, with names such as linux_4.15.18.
 Older branches are out of date feature-wise: recent commits have not been back-ported to them.
   Other versions of Linux have not been tested and may require code changes (these upgrades rarely take more than a couple